 Knobble the Minke Whale

-Part of Sea Life Surveys’ work, along with taking groups out to experience the fantastic marine life, is research and photo identification work of minke whales by taking pictures of their back and dorsal fins which tend to have unique shapes, markings and nicks.
+Part of Sea Life Surveys’ work, along with taking groups out to experience the fantastic marine life, is research and photo identification work of minke whales by taking pictures of their back and which tend to have unique shapes, markings and nicks.

 In 2002 a whale, encountered and photographed, was easy to distinguish because of its triangular shaped fin with a ‘knobble’ on top.